-Toton is therefore a strategically important site, being equidistant from the city centres of Derby and Nottingham.
-The proposed improvements local public transport connections will improve access to Derby and Nottingham's city centres for adjacent communities at Long Eaton, Stapleford, Sandiacre, Toton and Chilwell.
-Improvements in walking, cycling and wheeling links across the two sites, will also provide opportunities to re-connect these communities.
+1.24 Toton is therefore a strategically important site, being equidistant from the city centres of Derby and Nottingham.
+The proposed improvements to local public transport connections will improve access to Derby and Nottingham's city centres for adjacent communities at Long Eaton, Stapleford, Sandiacre, Toton and Chilwell.
+Improvements in walking and cycling links across the two sites, accessible to everyone, will also provide opportunities to reconnect these communities.

-Taken together, these proposals will provide the local area with a new transport network, with the hub anchored at Toton.
-They will provide improved connectivity and accessibility to local, regional and national destinations whilst providing a sense of place.
+1.25 Taken together, these proposals will provide the local area with considerably improved connectivity and accessibility to local, regional and national destinations whilst providing a sense of place.

-Toton and Chetwynd Barracks represent a significant opportunity for a step change to create a distinctive place - a new destination for employment creating some 6,000 jobs for all, an internationally significant zero carbon community showcasing next generation living, with East Midlands Hub Station offering unrivalled connectivity.
+1.26 Toton and Chetwynd Barracks represent a significant opportunity for a step change to create a distinctive place - a new destination for employment creating some 6,000 jobs for all, an internationally significant zero carbon community showcasing next-generation living.